-The selection of HP was based on 3Com's need for 24x7 availability that supported a consolidated, global solution.
-In only ten months, 3Com, by partnering with HP, Informatica, and BusinessObjects, was able to shut down its disparate data warehouses and go live with its Wisdom enterprisewide business intelligence solution.
-Now 3Com has a worldwide view of its finance, sales, and manufacturing operations.
+Selection of HP was based on 3Com's need for 7x24 availability that supported a consolidated, global solution.
+In only 10 months, 3Com, by partnering with HP, Informatica, and BusinessObjects, was able to shut down its disparate data warehouses and go live with its Wisdom enterprisewide business intelligence solution that gives 3Com a worldwide view of finance, sales, and manufacturing operations.